sergeiown/Youtube_Downloader/readme.md

 * Choose the location to save the video and specify a filename.

-* Click the "Save" button to save the video to your computer.

 ## Features

 * The program supports selecting the video quality (highest quality, 720p, 360p).